dicksonlaw583/gmassert2/README.md

 ## Requirements

+- GameMaker Studio 2.3 Open Beta

-- GameMaker Studio 2.2.2 or above
+If you use GameMaker Studio 2.2.5 or lower, please use v2.0.x.

 If you use GameMaker Studio 1.4, please see [GMAssert Legacy](https://github.com/dicksonlaw583/gmassert-legacy).

 ## Installation

-Download the latest version from [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/8164/gmassert).
+~~Download the latest version from [the YoYo Marketplace](https://marketplace.yoyogames.com/assets/8164/gmassert).~~

+Get the current beta and associated documentation from [the releases page](https://github.com/dicksonlaw583/gmassert2/releases).

 *Optional:* If you wish to use the debugger or customize failure handling behaviour, export the extension's included `__GMA_BREAKPOINT__` script and follow the instructions inside.